Russia–Ukraine relations: Treaties and agreements

-Ukraine (has also) terminated several treaties and agreement with Russia since the start of the 2014 Crimea crisis (for example agreements in the military and technical cooperation sphere signed in 1993).
+Ukraine (has also) terminated several treaties and agreement with Russia since the start of the Russian annexation of Crimea (for example agreements in the military and technical cooperation sphere signed in 1993).

 In December 2019, Ukraine and Russia agreed to implement a complete ceasefire in eastern Ukraine by the year-end.
 The negotiations were brokered by France and Germany, where the countries in conflict committed an extensive prisoner swap along with withdrawal of Ukraine's military from three major regions falling on the front line.